People

 5th YeaR Ph.D.
 Student

-Moises Hernandez is a fourth-year Ph.D. student in the Clinical Psychology program at Teachers College, Columbia University.
+Moises Hernandez is a fifth-year Ph.D. student in the Clinical Psychology program at Teachers College, Columbia University.
 After graduating from St. John's University with a B.A. in Psychology, Moises joined the New York City Department of Health & Mental Hygiene, where he led the adaptation of HIV prevention programs for Latinx New Yorkers.
 While in the M.A. in Psychology in Education program at TC, Moises worked as a research assistant at Hunter College's Emotion Regulation Lab, where he helped investigate the biobehavioral mechanisms underlying distress and fear-based anxiety disorders.
 He is interested in identifying and targeting biobehavioral mechanisms of anxiety disorders, with a particular interest in targeting these mechanisms among marginalized populations like the Latinx and LGBTQ+ communities.

 Esther Anene

-3rd YeaR Ph.D.
+4TH YeaR Ph.D.
 Student

-Esther Anene is a third-year Ph.D. student in the Clinical Psychology program at Teachers College, Columbia University.
+Esther Anene is a fourth-year Ph.D. student in the Clinical Psychology program at Teachers College, Columbia University.
 After graduating from the University of Southern California with a B.A. in Psychology and a M.S. in Neuroimaging and Informatics, Esther spent two years working at the Precision Psychiatry and Translational Neuroscience Lab at Stanford University, where she coordinated studies investigating the neural circuitry underlying symptoms of depression and anxiety.
 Esther later worked as a research assistant on the Adolescent Brain Cognitive Development Study at Yale University.
 She is interested in investigating the behavioral and biological mechanisms underlying emotion dysregulation in mood and anxiety disorders, as well as the elements of therapeutic change, to inform more targeted treatments.

 ELLIE BRISKIN

-1st YeaR Ph.D.
+2ND YeaR Ph.D.
 Student

 Research Assistants